 2. A Small Food Box

 I have a fair few boxes that I use to carry lunch (and snacks) to work or when I have a long day out of the house.
 Nowadays I always have one on me, let me tell you why.
 Recently I went with my dad for dinner to an amazing restaurant; the food was extremely tasty, but the portions were huge and I couldn’t finish everything.
 Immediately I recognised my error, I didn’t have a box so when asking to take it away I might get it in styrofoam (my worst nightmare), but I really didn’t want the food to go to waste.
 Imagine how disappointed I was when the restaurant told me they legally couldn’t give me the leftovers because of the council regulations/the chance of me getting food poisoning.
 At the end of the day all leftover food and ingredients GO IN THE BIN.
 Sorry is this the grapes of wrath? (extra points if you get that reference).
 I was pretty darn horrified, the waiters themselves weren’t too happy about it, and I’m complaining to the council as we speak.
 But, I have now resolved to always carry a food container with me.
 Next time I won’t ask, I’ll just take my leftovers.
-I use a nifty stainless steel box from Lunchbots that my friend gave me.
+I use a sustainable stainless steel version these days.
 With the stainless steel industry having a top environmental track record and the fact that stainless steel is a great recyclable material, it’s wins all round.
 The box is also pretty light so it’t not a huge burden to carry.

 3. Reusable Cutlery